The Ultimate Guide To UCAS And Personal Statements

 Unfortunately, each university’s application monitoring process takes a different amount of time, so it’s difficult to know for sure when you’ll have all of your decisions back.
 However, UCAS says that if you met their application deadline (15th January), you should have heard back by the 31st March and will definitely hear by the 9th May.
 Having said that, many universities will get back to you within just two or three weeks of applying.

 If you applied at the earlier deadline (15th October), this probably means you’ve applied to one or more courses that require an interview.
-If you’re applying to Oxford or Cambridge, look over the Oxbridge section for more specific information about when you will hear back, tests and interviews!
 If you’re applying for medicine, dentistry and veterinary medicine, different universities hold their interviews at vastly different times.
 Generally, the earliest are in December and the latest are in March.

 There is also a big range in how much time different universities give you between letting you know you have an interview, and the interview itself.
 Once you’ve decided where you want to apply, you might like to contact the admissions teams of each university directly, so that you have a rough idea of your personal timeline of events and deadlines.